 What to expect from your doctor

-Your doctor is likely to begin with your medical history and to ask you some questions, such as:
+Your health care provider is likely to begin with your medical history and to ask you some questions, such as:

 - When did you begin experiencing symptoms?